Vansh1379/shoppr/README.md

 ### Frontend

-The frontend is built using React with Vite for a faster development experience.
-The application is organized into reusable components, hooks, and pages to ensure modularity and scalability.
-Each major feature (like cart, modals, and skeleton loaders) is encapsulated within its own folder for easier maintenance.
+The frontend is built with React and Vite for a quick development cycle and better performance.
+Key components include:

-- **Components**: Organized by functionality, including Cart, Modals, Skeletons, and other reusable elements.
-- **Pages**: Includes main pages for the landing, product display, and authentication.
+- **Product Display**: Components to display products, filtering options, and product details.
+- **Cart Management**: A dedicated cart component to view, add, update, or remove products.
+- **Authentication**: JWT-based authentication handled in the frontend, with protected routes for secure access.
+- **Routing**: React Router DOM enables navigation across pages, such as product details, cart, and checkout.
+- **HTTP Requests**: Axios is used for API communication, handling requests for product data, authentication, and order processing.
-- **Toast Notifications**: Implemented using Sooner for real-time feedback to the user.
+- **Notifications**: In-app notifications powered by Sooner for real-time updates on actions.

 ### Backend

-The backend is structured with a service-oriented architecture, where each component is divided into layers for better organization and separation of concerns.
-Key elements include:
+The backend follows a service-oriented architecture with a layered structure:

-- **Controllers**: Manage HTTP requests, calling the necessary services and responding to the client.
+- **Controllers**: Handle HTTP requests and manage responses.
-- **Services**: Handle core business logic and interact with the Prisma ORM to access the PostgreSQL database.
+- **Services**: Contain the core business logic for operations like managing users, products, cart, and orders.
-- **Middlewares**: Ensure secure and validated requests, particularly for authentication and data validation.
+- **Middlewares**: Handle authentication using JWT and validate user inputs for secure transactions.
-- **Razorpay Integration**: Provides a secure way to handle payments, ensuring a smooth transaction process for users.
+- **Database**: Managed by Prisma ORM connected to a PostgreSQL database for data persistence.
+- **Payments**: Razorpay is used for handling secure payments, with an order ID generated and verified upon successful transactions.
-- **Email Notifications**: Utilizes Nodemailer to send emails on account creation, enhancing user engagement.
+- **Email Notifications**: Nodemailer sends out account and order confirmation emails to enhance user engagement.

 ## Setup and Installation